Directional emission of a readout resonator for qubit measurement: Limitations of Standing Waves in Readout

 As shown in Fig.~\ref{fig:kappa-span}b, this is a square-root reduction in $\kmax/\kmin$ compared to \eqref{eq:kspan1}.
 The key advantage to this approach is that attenuators can be used for matching on the input side to minimize $\abs{\Gin}$ (see Fig.~\ref{fig:kappa-span}c).
 In contrast, attenuators cannot typically be used on the output side, since minimization of pre-amplification losses is critical for maximizing measurement efficiency \cite{clerk_introduction_2010}.

-Next, we show that intentional mismatch also makes the resonator linewidth $\kr$ highly sensitive to non-uniformities in the effective permittivity $\eeff$ as seen by a coplanar waveguide across a chip.
+Intentional mismatch also makes the resonator linewidth $\kr$ highly sensitive to non-uniformities in the effective permittivity $\eeff$ as seen by a coplanar waveguide across a chip.
 Non-uniformities are especially prevalent in flip-chip processors, where inter-chip spacing variation and nonlinear chip deformations on the order of $\SI{1}{\micro m}$ can cause resonator frequencies to vary by a few percent across a chip \cite{li_experimentally_2023,kosen_building_2022}.
-We consider the circuit in Fig. ~\ref{fig:kappa-sensitivity}a, where multiplexed resonators are positioned along a feedline interrupted by intentional mismatch (e.g., an input capacitance).
-For a resonator at a distance $x$ from the intentional mismatch, the fabricated linewidth $\tilde{\kappa}_r$ is approximated by (see Appendix~\ref{sec:app-nonuniform})
+Typical non-uniformities make multiplexing beyond 15 resonators challenging, even for a generous tolerance range of $\pm30\%$.
+See Appendix~\ref{sec:app-nonuniform-full} for a detailed analysis.